SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 js-angular-forms-12-13-Handling-Forms-and-forms-overview

-Forms in Angular allow us to work with user inputs like login, register, save, update, and many other data entry tasks.
+Forms in Angular allow us to handle user input data in a fast and interactive manner.

+This enables us to perform numerous data entry tasks, such as logging in, registering, ordering products, as well as storing and modifying information.

 There are two types of forms in Angular: **reactive forms** and **template-driven forms**.